-Workers are increasingly expected to apply project management skills to their daily tasks, regardless of what type of role they are in.
+Workers are increasingly expected to apply project planning skills to their daily tasks, regardless of what type of role they are in.
 These skills are no longer exclusive to senior managers or project managers.

 |Project management tools||